 2.1 Information You Provide to Us:

-When you use the Websites: We may collect any Personal Information that you choose to send to us or provide to us, for example, on our “Contact Us” online form or if you register for a IPsoft event.
+When you use the Websites: We may collect any Personal Information that you choose to send to us or provide to us, for example, on our “Contact Us” online form or if you register for an Amelia event.
 If you contact us through the Websites, we will keep a record of our correspondence.

 When you use the Services: We receive and store information you provide directly to us.
 For example, when setting up new users, we collect Personal Information, such as name and e-mail address, to provide them with Services.
 The types of information we may collect directly from our customers and their users may include: names, usernames, email addresses, postal addresses, phone numbers, job titles, transactional information (including Services purchased), as well as any other contact or other information they choose to provide us in connection with the Services.